Cameron-Fisher-506/BotCoin/README.md

 # BotCoin

-BotCoin is used to make automatic trade on Luno.
+BotCoin is used to automatically trade on Luno.